adnammit/notes/aws.md

 ## Analytics
 * Athena: run queries on S3 data
 * ETL Services

+## EventBridge
+* EventBridge is a serverless event bus that makes it easy to connect applications together using data from your own applications, integrated SaaS applications, and AWS services
+* there are various products within EventBridge
+* **EventBridge**: event bus
+* **EventBridge Scheduler**: set cron jobs

+## SNS
+* [aws sns](https://aws.amazon.com/sns/) is a pub/sub service for A2A (app to app) and A2P (app to person) notifications

 ## Management Tools
 * **Cloud Watch** provides application monitoring and logging